modo-lv/final-fantasy-3-checklist/pages/floating_continent/03_caves_castles.md

 Accessed through [Dwarven Hollows].

-Level 1 is split into two sections; the second leads to level 2.
+`i` Level 1 is split into two sections; the second leads to level 2.

 :::{:columns=small}